ParaGroup/WindFlow/README.md

 * <strong>CUDA</strong> >= 9 (for compiling GPU examples)
 * <strong>FastFlow</strong> version >= 3.0 (https://github.com/fastflow/fastflow)

 When downloaded FastFlow, it is important to properly configure the library.
 By default, FastFlow applies pinning of its threads onto the cores of the machine and this must be done correctly.
-To be sure of the ordering of cores, and to place communicating threads on sibling cores, it is important to run the script <strong>"mapping_string.sh"</strong> in the folder fastflow/ff before compiling any code using WindFlow/FastFlow.
+To be sure of the ordering of cores, and to place communicating threads on sibling cores, it is important to run the script <strong>"mapping_string.sh"</strong> in the folder <tt>fastflow/ff</tt> before compiling any code using the library.

 # Macros
 WindFlow and its underlying level FastFlow come with some important macros that can be used during compilation to enable specific behaviors: